ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The third option is to store each date/time component in separate fields.
 This is more verbose than the previous options but has one key advantage if you're using Cloudant Query.
 Because Cloudant Query can only act upon data in the form it exists in the document itself, if you need to query on a single date component e.g the month, then you'd need that item broken out in the document.

-To summarise:
+To summarize:

 There's no native date format in JSON so you can store dates and times how you like.
 ISO-8601 is compact, readable and sorts nicely.
-As does a timestmp (milliseconds since 1970).
+As do a timestamp (milliseconds since 1970).

 If you need to use Cloudant Query on one of the component parts, then that would need to be broken out explicitly in the document.